 Welcome to the web site of RAGES (Rail Action Group, East of Scotland).

-Rail Action Group, East of Scotland (RAGES) was formally established at an inaugural meeting in Dunbar on 13th January 1999 and now has around 170 members.
+Rail Action Group, East of Scotland (RAGES) was formally established at an inaugural meeting in Dunbar on 13th January 1999 and now has almost 200 members.

 The initial impetus for the formation of RAGES came from commuters’ dissatisfaction with GNER services between Edinburgh and Dunbar.
 At the inaugural meeting, however, many other issues were raised and the remit of RAGES was, therefore, widened to cover all railways in the south east of Scotland.

 - To improve the rail service between Edinburgh, Dunbar and Berwick upon Tweed.

 - To have East Linton and Reston stations re-opened for active use.

 - To improve the level of service to North Berwick.